Design and Scheduling of an AI-based Queueing System: Discussion

 \paragraph{Combining the \ourmethod~with AI-based approaches} The performance of RL algorithms degrade under distribution shift, and simple index-based policies may offer robustness benefits.
 The two approaches may provide synergies.
 For example, we can pre-train a policy to initially imitate an index-based policy, and then fine-tune it to maximize performance in specific environments.

-For quadratic costs, we showed the effectiveness of using the relative regret $\tilde{J}^* (\cdot;Q)$ to select the classification threshold.
-Alternatively, we could directly fine-tune the classifier to minimize this metric, which may further enhance downstream queueing performance, albeit at the cost of increased engineering complexity.
+For quadratic costs, we showed the effectiveness of using the relative regret $\TJ^*(t;Q)/\TJ^* (t;I)$ to select the classification threshold.
+Alternatively, we could directly fine-tune the classifier to minimize this metric, in the spirit of the end-to-end queuing-loss training of~\citet{SinghGuVa20}, which may further enhance downstream queueing performance, albeit at the cost of increased engineering complexity.

 \ifdefined\useorstyle \else \fi

 \ifdefined\useorstyle

 \ECSwitch